peterhyun/Shadow-Mapping-and-Particle-Animation/README.md

 # Shadow-Mapping-and-Particle-Animation
-UBC CPSC 314-Computer Graphics Final Assignment: Implementing Shadow Mapping, Normal Mapping, and Environmental Mapping + Creative License.
+CPSC 314-Computer Graphics Final Assignment: Implementing Shadow Mapping, Normal Mapping, and Environmental Mapping + Creative License.

 How to view)
 Download this repository and open the html file with the browser you're using for results!
 (Firefox highly recommended)